cfsworkload/hybrid-data-store-v3/README.md

   `sudo mongo <internal IP from ifconfig>`
   2. Query the list of collections.
   `db.getCollectionNames()`
-  3. Query files in collection the collection "fs.files," which shows files uploaded to the on-prem location.
+  3. Query files in the collection "fs.files," which shows files uploaded to the on-prem location.
   `db.[collection name].find()`
   See screenshot with example.